 Today, we announce VAST Data LightSpeed – a storage platform for the next decade of machine intelligence.
-This is the first solution for AI storage that marries the light touch of a scale-out NAS that makes flash affordable for all data with the speed that has only previously been possible from complex HPC storage technologies.
+This is the first solution for AI storage that marries the light touch of a NAS that makes flash affordable for all data with the speed that has only previously been possible from complex HPC storage technologies.
 LightSpeed combines support for a number of new technologies and thinking that is detailed in this new e-book we created.
 I’ll quickly itemize the points announced, and then get to the product philosophy.

 - New LightSpeed Enclosures: At 40GB/s – VAST’s LightSpeed enclosures now deliver 2x the performance of VAST’s previous NVMe enclosures.
 The result is now better performance density and a capacity/performance ratio that marries well to the “desired” performance that is called out by leading AI processor manufacturers.

 - Announced Support for GPUDirect Storage: VAST has been working diligently with the Nvidia GPUDirect team to unleash the performance of NFS for the next generation of AI computing.
 In July, we demonstrated leadership levels of GDS performance by driving over 88GB/s of single mountpoint performance to a DGX-2 machine.
 When comparing this to the 2GB/s that is achievable with standard TCP-based NFS… VAST’s support for NFSoRDMA, NFS Multipathing and GPUDirect Storage achieves over 40x the performance of legacy scale-out NAS offerings all without requiring proprietary client drivers.